timthepost/libsplinter/README.md

 splinter_debug # set foo "{I think this is a perfectly reasonable value for foo.}" splinter_debug # get foo
-55 : {I think this is a perfectly reasonable value for foo.}
+55:{I think this is a perfectly reasonable value for foo.}

 splinter_debug # list
 Key Name                          | Epoch           | Value Length